i frequent a message board (thebump) and came across a post this morning that made me think.

 she just hit brynn. i said no. how can i now hit her? how would that even...?!

-and at my wits end, after watching her kick brynn in the face (for the 3rd time) i've found myself tapping her on the hand & shouting "OH MY GOD ALEX!
-KNOCK IT OFF!"
+(for the 3rd time) i've found myself tapping her on the hand & shouting

-and in those moments i'm pretty sure that if anyone saw me they'd be horrified. perhaps even thinking that i'm a bad mom.
+"OH MY GOD ALEX!
+KNOCK IT OFF!"and in those moments i'm pretty sure that if anyone saw me they'd be horrified. perhaps even thinking that i'm a bad mom.

 how could i yell at my kid? how could i throw my own tantrum? how could i just say,

-i'm being honest here. and all i can say is try to be honest with yourself. if you see something that makes you want to judge, take a step back & put yourself in their shoes (if you even can).
+"FINE! do whatever you want!!! here's a marshmallow! just give me 5 minutes PLEASE!!!"i'm being honest here. and all i can say is try to be honest with yourself. if you see something that makes you want to judge, take a step back & put yourself in their shoes

-instead of putting on your self righteous suit, try to help. try to be understanding. try to remember what it felt like when you were losing control.
+you. have. been. there.instead of putting on your self righteous suit, try to help. try to be understanding. try to remember what it felt like when you were losing control.

 wether it be online or in real life.

-i'm talking about the times where we all lose our cool & need a gentle reminder that we're human & it's ok to make mistakes. but that we need to learn from those mistakes & work on ways to make sure they don't happen again.
+i'm not in any way condoning violence or abuse. both are wrong & should never happen. if it is happening, it should be reported.i'm talking about the times where we all lose our cool & need a gentle reminder that we're human & it's ok to make mistakes. but that we need to learn from those mistakes & work on ways to make sure they don't happen again.

 we need to stop pointing fingers and labeling others as a "bad mom" because that simply isn't our place.